College of Humanities & Behavioral Sciences

 High Impact Practices

 The department is putting new emphasis on internships.
-Each year, several students complete internships, often in local, state, or national governmental institutions.
-We aim to increase this number to 10-20 per year in five years.
-See the internship page on the “Do More” section of our website for information on internship availability and procedures.
+Each year, several students complete internships in governmental institutions.
+Recent interns have placed in numerous political campaigns, law firms, at the CIA headquarters and State Department’s Ukraine bureau.
+See the internship page for details on internship procedures.

 Many POSC classes use simulations to put students into the shoes of diplomats or decision makers.
-Dr. Tanya Corbin’s POSC 320 Congress class simulates the process of getting a bill through the legislature.
+Dr. Daniel Reed’s Political Parties class simulates national party nominating conventions.
+Dr. Rackaway's American Government class simulates the process of getting a bill through the legislature.
 Dr. Paige Tan’s international relations classes simulate international diplomacy, often putting students in the shoes of United Nations or European Union diplomats.
 Dr. Tay Keong Tan’s INST 101 students engage in simulation exercise designed to bring the world back from the brink of collapse.
-Read a student-penned article on the simulation (see the full story here).
-In Fall 2015, Dr. Tay Keong Tan's INST 101 class held and inclass debate over the use of Drones (see the student article here)
+Dr. Tay Keong Tan's INST 101 class held and in class debate over the use of drones in military strikes.